 If you have any questions about the Gesher program, please contact Alyssa Kress, Assistant Director, at AKress@URJ.org.

-Tuition for the Gesher Program is $4,900.
+Tuition for the Gesher Program is $5,200 for members of a URJ congregation and $5,500 for non-members.
 Applicants will be invited to officially register for camp using our online registration system only after they have been accepted into the Gesher Program.
 More information will be made available about the registration and payment process at the time of acceptance into the program.

 Once a candidate has viewed the webinar, they must complete an application and gather two references that reflect: strength of character, group skills, an authentic interest in working with children, and a connection to Judaism.
 The application and reference forms will be shared via email after the webinar.
 The final step in the application process is a 20-30 minute video interview to further discuss their candidacy.
 Interview information will be sent after the application and both references are received.

 Please be aware that this is a selective program and acceptance is not guaranteed, so please make sure to take each part of the application process seriously.

 Please read this document for additional details about the program and the timeline for the application process.